dynatrace-oss/progressiveDelivery-masterclass/gitops/README.md

 ## Open Applicaiton
 The demo application is available at: `http://127.0.0.1.nip.io/` (not `http://localhost.nip.io` !)

-Expect to see the text `Hello world`.
+Expect to see the text `Hello World!`.

 ## Observability Tooling
 - Grafana is available: `http://grafana.127.0.0.1.nip.io` (username: `admin`, password: `admin`)